2025 Grant Awards

 $50,000 in support of home visiting services for families with children from 16 months to four years old to stimulate parent-child interaction and develop children’s language, early literacy, and social-emotional skills.

-$50,000 in support of a guaranteed income pilot to improve birth outcomes and promote perinatal and early childhood health and well-being.
+$50,000 in support of a guaranteed income pilot to promote perinatal and early childhood health and well-being and reduce disparities in birth outcomes.
 The Philadelphia City Fund serves as the fiscal sponsor.

 CONNECT